Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Data and methods

 \subsubsection{Simulated dwarf galaxy parameters}

 The goal is to assemble a rather complete sample dwarf galaxies reported so far in the literature to estimate the capability of \Euclid to recover them.
 We gathered catalogues of dwarf galaxies -- including ultra-faint dwarfs and ultra-diffuse galaxies -- at distance up to 120\,Mpc, ensuring comprehensive coverage across the range of simulation distance (10\,Mpc, 20\,Mpc, 70\,Mpc, and 100\,Mpc), selected according to the distances explored in the ERO.
 The galaxies are located in all types of environments from the field to galaxy groups and clusters.
-We summarize the used catalogues together with their respective environment and distance in Table \ref{tab:catalogs}.
+We summarise the used catalogues together with their respective environment and distance in Table \ref{tab:catalogs}.
 Combining all the catalogues, we obtain a reference sample of 4861 galaxies.
 Based on available morphological information, the reference sample contains about 83\% of dwarf ellipticals, and some irregulars show a mixed morphology with both star formation clumps and a diffuse component.
 Only models of galaxies corresponding to dwarf ellipticals are injected in the simulations, as this morphological type has been dominating dwarf galaxy surveys, and such galaxies can serve as proxies for the diffuse component of late-type dwarfs.
 In Fig.\,\ref{fig:Re_vs_Mg}, we show their size-luminosity relation.

 The dwarf galaxies injected into the VIS images were modelled using a Sérsic profile \citep{1963BAAA....6...41S}.
-For each galaxy, we set the Sérsic index to 0.8, i.e., the median value of the reference sample, as our study is focusing on the effect on the magnitude and effective radius ($R_{\rm e}$) of the galaxies only.
+For each galaxy, we set the Sérsic index to 0.8, i.e. the median value of the reference sample, as our study is focusing on the effect on the magnitude and effective radius ($R_{\rm e}$) of the galaxies only\footnote{The impact of varying the Sérsic index between 0.7 and 1 was reported to have a negligible effect on the modelling of UDGs in \citet{Leisman2017}, which gives us confidence in our results for Sérsic indices reasonably close to 0.8.
+Nevertheless, it is worth noting that this study does not cover more extreme (and thus rarer) values of the Sérsic index, for which the results may differ.}.
 We randomly select the absolute magnitude and $R_{\rm e}$ in kpc by picking a galaxy from the reference sample.
 The drawn $R_{\rm e}$ and absolute magnitude $M_g$ are then converted to arcsecond and apparent magnitude according to the simulation distance ($D$).
 The dwarfs are set to be round.
 At each $D$, we draw 100 galaxies considering only dwarfs at a similar distance or smaller to also test the detection of close-by faint ones, such as ultra-faint dwarfs in the Local Group.